laravel/bootcamp.laravel.com/resources/docs/blade/installation.md

 Sail installation may take several minutes while Sail's application containers are built on your local machine.

-By default, the installer will pre-configure Laravel Sail with a number of useful services for your application, including a MySQL database server.
+By default, the installer will pre-configure Laravel Sail with a number of useful services for your application, including a MySQL database server if you wish to use MySQL instead of SQLite.
 You may [customize the Sail services](https://laravel.com/docs/installation#choosing-your-sail-services) if needed.

 After the project has been created, you can navigate to the application directory and start Laravel Sail: